 The Wokingham Secondary Federation is a close partnership of nine secondary schools whose aim is to support collaboration in order to raise the standards of students’ achievement across the borough.
 High quality ITT provision is an integral part of its work.

 Please see The Wokingham Federation to see more details of our schools.

 The Federation is extremely proud of its work with its ITT trainees, many of whom stay on each year to work as teachers in one of our schools.

-Any applicant successfully awarded a place with us will work in two Federation schools, all of which are in close proximity of Wokingham, a town which is often named as one of the best places in the country to live.
+Any applicant successfully awarded a place with us will work in two schools both of which are in close proximity of Wokingham, a town which is often named as one of the best places in the country to live.